 Do Overbites Worsen With Age?

-Overbite worsens with age.
+correct overbite worsens with age.
 The displacement of the teeth doesn’t necessarily increase but sufferers may experience frequent headaches, toothaches, and in extreme cases, gum decay.

-Causes of the Overbite
+Causes of the correct overbite

 There are several factors that contribute to the development of overbite.
 They include: